Wildflowers

 Inspired by Dan Gartrell's democratic life skills, we also focus on teamwork, communication, and problem-solving.
 Children practice these skills daily as they collaborate on projects, share ideas, and express themselves respectfully, creating a classroom culture of inclusivity, cooperation, and mutual respect.

-Supporting One Another
+Support One Another

 Two young children, a boy with blonde hair and a girl with light brown hair in a ponytail, are standing at a display board with clipboards, writing or drawing on sheets of paper.
 The boy wears a gray t-shirt with navy collar, and the girl wears a light blue T-shirt.
 They are in a colorful educational or library setting.